 1. HYPOGLYCEMIA FOLLOWING GASTRIC SURGERY

 Hypoglycemia sometimes develops in patients who have undergone gastric surgery (eg, gastrectomy, vagotomy, pyloroplasty, gastrojejunostomy, Nissan fundoplication, Billroth II procedure, and Roux-en-Y), especially when they consume foods containing high levels of readily absorbable carbohydrates.
 This late dumping syndrome occurs about 1–3 hours after a meal and is a result of rapid delivery of high concentration of carbohydrates in the proximal small bowel and rapid absorption of glucose.
 The hyperinsulinemic response to the high carbohydrate load causes hypoglycemia.
-Excessive release of gastrointestinal hormones such as GLP-1 likely play a role in the hyperinsulinemic response.
+Excessive release of GI hormones such as GLP-1 likely play a role in the hyperinsulinemic response.
 The symptoms include lightheadedness, sweating, confusion and even loss of consciousness after eating a high carbohydrate meal.
 To document hypoglycemia, the patient should consume a meal that leads to symptoms during everyday life.
 An oral glucose tolerance test is not recommended because many normal persons have false-positive test results.
-There have been case reports of insulinoma and noninsulinoma pancreatogenous hypoglycemia syndrome in patients with hypoglycemia post Roux-en-Y surgery.
+There have been case reports of insulinoma in patients with hypoglycemia following Roux-en-Y surgery.
 It is unclear how often this occurs.
 A careful history may identify patients who have a history of hypoglycemia with exercise or missed meals, and these individuals may require a formal 72-hour fast to rule out an insulinoma.

 2. FUNCTIONAL ALIMENTARY HYPOGLYCEMIA